Foods for Fertility: 7 Nutrient-Rich Options to Boost Chances

 Why It Helps:

-Oily fish like salmon, sardines, and mackerel contain omega-3 fatty acids, which help reduce inflammation, regulate hormones, and increase blood flow to reproductive organs.
-Studies indicate that omega-3s improve egg quality and boost embryo development, especially in women undergoing IVF (Hammiche et al., 2011).
+Oily fish such as salmon, sardines and mackerel are rich in omega-3 fatty acids, which reduce inflammation, balance hormones and improve blood flow to reproductive organs.
+Research has shown that omega-3s enhance egg quality and encourage embryo development, particularly with IVF patients.

-In men, omega-3s support sperm motility and morphology, essential factors for fertilisation.
+In men, omega-3s are important for sperm motility and morphology, two contributors to successful fertilisation.
 Additionally, oily fish is an excellent source of vitamin D, which enhances ovarian function and supports testosterone levels in men.

 How to Include: